 Runtime Threat Detection Policy Tuning

-The tuner is enabled and disabled as needed to tame false positives and optimize the use of the Events feed.
-By default, it is disabled.
+You can enable and disable the tuner as needed to tame false positives and optimize the use of the Events feed.
+Auto tuning is enabled by default.

 1. Log in to Sysdig Secure as Admin and choose Policies > Threat Detection | Runtime Policy Tuning.

-2. Enable the feature with the Tuning Engine toggle.
+2. Enable or disable the feature with the Auto Tuning toggle.

-It may take up to 24 hours to see the initial Applied Tuning Exceptions listed in the left panel.
+It may take up to 24 hours for the initial Applied Tuning Exceptions to appear on the left panel.

-4. Toggle the Tuning Engine off when you feel the feature has addressed the most commonly occurring (unwanted) policy events.
+3. Toggle the Tuning Engine off when you feel the feature has addressed the most commonly occurring or unnecessary policy events.

 When Does the Tuner Add Exceptions?

-The Policy Tuning feature is conservative, only adding exceptions for commonly occurring events for a single rule with similar attributes.
+The Policy Tuning feature is conservative, only adding exceptions for commonly occurring events from a single rule with similar attributes.

 All the conditions must be met: